Everything You Need to Know About Gas Hobs

 Gas Hob Disadvantages

-In a properly ventilated kitchen with a functioning cooker hood, the risks will be much reduced – but if you want peace of mind, then consider investing in a carbon monoxide detector alongside your gas hob.
+In a properly ventilated kitchen with a functioning cooker hood, the risks will be much reduced – but if you want peace of mind, then consider placing a carbon monoxide detector near your gas hob.
 It’s also worth keeping an eye out for yellow flames from your hob, which might indicate that there is too much carbon monoxide in the atmosphere.
 This is usually symptomatic of a lack of ventilation.

-Despite the risk, gas leaks are mercifully rare, and tend to occur in older hobs that were constructed using laxer standards – a modern gas hob will provide robust protection against such leaks.
+Despite the risk, gas leaks are mercifully rare, and tend to occur in older hobs.

-When compared with their electric cousins, gas hobs are far trickier to clean.
+Gas hobs are trickier to clean than the smooth surface of an induction or ceramic hob.
 They consist of several slightly-raised emitters, each with a heat-absorbing metal platter on the top, and usually a metal rack which suspends pots and pans a few centimetres above the flame itself.
 When you’re cleaning your hob, you’ll need to clean each of these components – which is a finicky and potentially time-consuming task.

 Expert advice available on our fantastic range of gas hobs.
 In stock for free & fast delivery when you buy online today!